neilhewitt/NanoMessenger/README.md

 #### Examples:

-    Messenger server = Messenger.Transmitter("Nickname for connection", "CLIENT_PC_NAME", 16384, 10);
+    Messenger server = Messenger.Transmitter("Nickname for connection", "CLIENT_PC_NAME", 16384);

 You specify a nickname for the connection (this can be handy if you're running multiple connections) which can be any string.
 The transmitter needs the DNS name (or IP address as string) of the client PC to connect to.
-The third parameter is the port number to use (this must not be blocked by the Windows Firewall and unblocking it is your responsibility), and the fourth is the timeout (in seconds) for the ping operation that checks whether the connection is still live.
+The third parameter is the port number to use (this must not be blocked by the Windows Firewall and unblocking it is your responsibility).

-    Messenger client = Messenger.Receiver("Nickname for connection", 16384, 10);
+    Messenger client = Messenger.Receiver("Nickname for connection", 16384);

-The receiver factory method needs no IP address but otherwise the parameters are identical.
+The receiver factory method needs no IP address because a receiver will accept a connection from any address on any interface, but otherwise the parameters are identical.

 #### Pings